Drone mapping using a 5 inch DJI Spark drone.

 Felling operations on Wisley & Ockham Commons SSSI

-Concerned that the contractors may have exceeded their remit and damaged the Ancient Monument in the process I mapped an area to the north of the site, flying the drone in parallel lines at a height of 60 metres with the downward-facing camera set to take pictures at intervals every few seconds.
+Concerned that the contractors may have exceeded their remit and damaged the Scheduled Ancient Monument in the process I mapped an area to the north of the site, flying the drone in parallel lines at a height of 60 metres with the downward-facing camera set to take pictures at intervals every few seconds.

 With the help of DroneDeploy’s internet cloud software I then stitched the resulting 139 overlapping images together to create an orthomosaic map layer.

 Area mapped by drone at Red Hill Henge in Surrey.

 Orthomosaic detail from drone imagery at Red Hill Henge.

 Tracks left by the contractor’s heavy machinery can be seen running across the circular ‘henge-like’ earth bank feature.